paulrobustelli/Garcia_hIAPP_monomer_binders_2025/README.md

 - `pip install pyblock`

-OR create a new environment from env.yml file using conda env create -f env.yml
+OR create a new environment from circuit_top_env.yml file using `conda env create -f circuit_top_env.yml`

 ## 2. Run Topology Analysis and Cluster data
 create a topology matrix, run incremental pca, and using the script, which requires a topology file and trajectory file.
 Notice that some of the functions are borrowed directly from [scalvini et al. 2023]( https://pubs.acs.org/doi/10.1021/acs.jcim.3c00391).